androlo/sol-tester/README.md

 # sol-tester

-## NOTICE: This lib is not release ready.
-It needs a few new features of go-ethereum that involves DELEGATECALL.
-It will not work fully.
-It's only uploaded since I use parts of it in other code.
+## NOTICE: This lib is not release ready, and is for personal use as of now.

-This library consists of a number of utilities for testing Solidity contracts.
-It makes use of [go-ethereum](https://github.com/ethereum/go-ethereum)'s auto-generated contract proxies and simulated chain.
+This library consists of a number of utilities for building and testing Solidity contracts.

 ### Installing and usage